MistuhMok/DWOA/Documentation.md

 ## ElectionInfo

 The AddressForm is a stateless component and renders results given from the search results.
-At the moment, it only displays description, date, and type but the component can be expanded to display more information as needed because all of the election information is passed in.
+At the moment, it only displays description, date, type, and url but the component can be expanded to display more information as needed because all of the election information is passed in.

 ### Functions (0)